wofsauge/IsaacDocs/beta/docs/EntityPlayer.md

 mod:AddCallback(ModCallbacks.MC_EVALUATE_CACHE, mod.OnEvaluateTearFlags, CacheFlag.CACHE_TEARFLAG)

 ```
+ WRONG PARSING {: .WRONG_PARSE }
 ___
 ### TearHeight {: aria-label='Variables' }
 #### float TearHeight  {: aria-label='Variables' }
 Player stat - Only change this in a callback to MC_EVALUATE_CACHE. **This is equal to the Range Stat * -1.** How high above the ground is the tear when it spawns?
 ##### :fontawesome-solid-code: Example Code {: .subHeader .example_code }
 This code gives Isaac a +5 range up.
 ```cpp